ros-navigation/navigation2/design/requirements/_template_requirement.md

 ## More details
  - I want to be able to write or use my own collision avoidance algorithm without having to re-compile the entire stack from source
  - Ideally I can just change out a node using a custom launch file
- - This maps to the "Collision avoidance" use case
+ - This maps to the "Collision Avoidance" use case